-Two lawsuits have been commenced by the Montana Environmental Information Center, challenging certain permits relating to the operation of the Westmoreland Rosebud Mine, which provides coal to Colstrip.
+Two lawsuits have been commenced by the Montana Environmental Information Center and others, challenging certain permits relating to the operation of the Westmoreland Rosebud Mine, which provides coal to Colstrip.
 In the first, the Montana District Court for Rosebud County issued an order vacating a permit for one area of the mine.
-In the second, the Montana Federal District Court issued findings and recommended that a decision approving expansion of the mine into a new area should be vacated, but recommending the decision not take effect for 365 days from the date of a final order.
-Both decisions may be subject to appellate review.
+In the second, the Montana Federal District Court vacated a decision by the federal Office of Surface Mining Reclamation and Enforcement approving expansion of the mine into a new area, pending further analysis of potential environmental impact.
+Both decisions have been appealed.
 Avista Corp. is not a party to either of these proceedings, but is continuing to monitor the progress of both lawsuits and assess the impact, if any, of the proceedings on Westmoreland's ability to meet its contractual coal supply obligations.